NexiusTailer/Nex-AC/README.md

 > Use to get the seat in the vehicle on which the player is in
 > * `playerid` - The ID of the player
-> * Returns the number of the seat or `0` if the player is not connected
+> * Returns a number of the seat or `0` if the player is not connected

 #### AntiCheatGetSpecialAction(playerid)